GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 **BEGIN: HOW TO USE THIS TEMPLATE**

 1. Make a copy of this template.
-1. On your local computer, update and add information as indicated.
-Note:
+1. On your local computer, update and add information as indicated:
-    + Fill in the meta information (title, description, author, date_published at the top of this file.
+    + Fill in the metadata (title, description, author, date_published at the top of this file.
     + There are notes in the template for you, the author, that explain where you need to make changes.
 These notes are enclosed in brackets (&lt; &gt;).
 Make sure you remove